bnquynhnhu/bnquynhnhu.github.io/_posts/2021-02-02-1A-discover-data-analysis.md

 - Work with business stakeholder to identify & meet data requirements, and then design & implement solutions.

 ## Data Scientist
+- Perform advanced analytics to extract value from data.
+Their work can vary from descriptive analytics to predictive analytics.
+Descriptive analytics evaluate data through a process known as exploratory data analysis (EDA).
+Predictive analytics are used in machine learning to apply modeling techniques that can detect anomalies or patterns.
+These analytics are important parts of forecast models.

 ## DB Admin
 - DB Admin manages the overall health of a db and the hardware that it resides on, manages the user access to the data.